leonardocfor/teaching/README.md

 # teaching

-In this Repo, I include my teaching experience in Supercomputing and Robotics
+In this Repo, I include my teaching experience and conferences